chanzuckerberg/miniwdl/README.md

 In addition to its suite of WDL-specific warnings, `miniwdl check` uses [ShellCheck](https://www.shellcheck.net/), if available, to detect possible issues in each task command script.
 You may need to install ShellCheck separately, as it's not included with miniwdl.

-If you haven't installed the PyPI package to get the `miniwdl` entry point, equivalently `python3 -m /path/to/miniwdl/WDL check ...`.
+If you haven't installed the PyPI package to get the `miniwdl` entry point, equivalently `PYTHONPATH=$PYTHONPATH:/path/to/miniwdl python3 -m WDL check ...`.

 ### `miniwdl cromwell`